 Chef Chaitra S, Food Influencer who has appeared on various cooking platforms on National Television

-- Adding pepper to your soup not just enhances the taste but also keeps the body warm and in good condition.
+- Adding pepper to your soup not just enhances the flavour but also keeps the body warm and in good condition.

-- Turmeric is not just a taste enhancer but also an infused ayurvedic powerhouse which is healthy for your system.
+- Turmeric is a taste enhancer as well as an infused ayurvedic powerhouse which is healthy for your system.

 Chef Megha Bhaskar who is working at Star Suvarna Kitchen Durbar and has appeared on various cooking platforms on National Television